 Enjoy these easy and creative ways to serve your favorite pancake breakfast, no matter what time you eat it.

 And whether you go all-in with plain pancakes, mix them up with whole grains or berry-fill your pancakes, make mini pancakes, or include pancake shapes for kids, I hope you’ll go wild with the entire pancake board idea – making yours as elaborate or simple as you wish!

 Other Pancake Recipes:

-When you make a pancake board yourself, be sure to leave a comment below, share it, and rate it – it’s super helpful for other readers and us.
-Just click the blue-green comment bubble on your screen’s bottom-left to jump to the comment area below.
+When you make a pancake board yourself, be sure to comment below, share it, and rate it – it’s super helpful for other readers and us.
+Click the blue-green comment bubble on your screen’s bottom-left to enter the comment area below.